bwinter/tha/misc/MISC_THOUGHTS.md

 Even if you uncovered negative feelings, notice the team was strong enough to discuss them.

 Remember: this meeting is hard work.
 Participants should be given regular praise for engaging.

+Things to focus on:
+- Giving quiet voices more space.

 #### Two Taco Problem
 I learned about this concept a from Fred Krone who learned it from a